gl1tchs4ge/Cyber-ops/README.md

 At the moment, my learning is centered on:

-- Hack The Box (HTB) platform practice
+- Coding (Python and C)
-- Linux and command-line proficiency
+- Linux and command-line proficiency (bash)
-- Security methodology and structured thinking
+- Hacker Mindset

 ---